KikoIsrael77/ROAD-ACCIDENT-POWER-BI-PROJECT/README.md

 https://drive.google.com/drive/folders/1hPXl-quuuPbD1745zy-gcsw5B5Zg9SMT?usp=sharing

-if you click and doenot work, kindly copy and past in your web browser
+if you click and does not work, kindly copy and past in your web browser